willhowes/makers_portfolio_and_notes/week_10.md

 ### Week kick off
 * The Feedback loop:

-- Receive F'back - reflect/plan - improvement
+Receive F'back => reflect/plan => improvement

-* Why is process important
+* Why is process important?
-- help solve any problem
+- helps to solve any problem
-- employers look at this
+- employers will look at it
-- repeatable toolset
+- a repeatable toolset
-- approach to solving a problem
+- gives you an approach to solving a problem

-* Processes:
+* Processes we have learned at Makers:
 - TDD
 - Debugging
 - Self-led learning